asreview/asreview/docs/source/simulation_cli.rst

 .. option:: --model_seed MODEL_SEED

     Some processes in ASReview require (pseudo-)random number generation.
-You can give such a process a fixed “seed” to start from, so you get the same sequence each time and make your simulation reproducible.
+The user can give such a process a fixed “seed” to start from, which means the same sequence is generated each time, making any simulation reproducible.
 The :code:`--model_seed` command controls the seed of the random number generation that is used after model initialization.

     The :code:`--init_seed` command controls the random set of papers to train the model on, see the documentation under prior knowledge.